shikaa10/financial-data-pipeline-aashika/README.md

 I wanted to work on a real-world use case where automation, scalability, and security all come together — and the stock market provided the perfect dataset for it.

 ## Why I built this
-As part of my journey in AI/ML and data engineering, I wanted to:
+1.As part of my journey in AI/ML and data engineering, I wanted to:
-Learn how to design and implement an end-to-end ETL pipeline.
+2.Learn how to design and implement an end-to-end ETL pipeline.
-Get hands-on experience with PySpark for large-scale data transformation.
+3.Get hands-on experience with PySpark for large-scale data transformation.
-Integrate with Azure to understand cloud storage and access control.
+4.Integrate with Azure to understand cloud storage and access control.
-Automate workflows using Jenkins for real-time scheduling.
+5.Automate workflows using Jenkins for real-time scheduling.
-This project gave me the opportunity to combine Python, big data frameworks, and cloud technologies in a practical way.
+6.This project gave me the opportunity to combine Python, big data frameworks, and cloud technologies in a practical way.

 ## Features
 Automated Data Ingestion – Fetches daily stock data from Yahoo Finance.